Call for Proposals

 Our theme, “Making Connections,” emphasizes how WAC fosters connections: within and across institutions and programs, between people and positions, and among ideas and practices.
 In a historical moment when divisiveness, rancor, and disconnection are so pervasive on the national and international stage, our theme aims to underscore the power of collaboration, integration, inclusion, and the search for common ground.
 We invite participants to remember together why we chose — and continue choosing — our work, and then to envision more connected futures.

 We welcome interactive workshops, panel presentations, individual paper or presentations, teaching demonstrations, roundtables, 5x10s, and posters that explore the many interpretations that our proposed theme encompasses.
-You may submit ONE proposal, however, to encourage workshop participation, we invite participants to submit a workshop will be allowed to submit one additional proposal for a session of their choice.
+You may submit ONE proposal, however, to encourage workshop participation at the conference, participants who submit a workshop will be allowed to submit one additional proposal for a session of their choice.
 To facilitate generative connections, we invite participants to interpret our theme in the ways that are most meaningful to them.
 With the understanding that this list is far from exhaustive, we invite you to consider connections among, across, and between WAC and the following people, sites, and topics:

 - Co-curricular programs (e.g. study abroad, internships, co-ops, etc.)

 - K-12 curriculum and teaching